 Photo: Felix Filnkoessl (Flickr)

-Things to see and do in Datong
+Top Things to Do in Datong

 1. Take a look at the humble features of the Confucius Temple